yast/yast-installation/doc/SELF_UPDATE.md

    </globals>
    ```

+The first suitable URL will be used.
+There are two exceptions:

-The first found option is used.
-If no update URL is found then the self update
+* Of course, if no update URL is found then the self update is skipped.
-is skipped.
+* If SCC/SMT provides multiple URLs, they will be all used.

 The URL can contain a variable `$arch` that will be replaced by the system's
 architecture, such as `x86_64`, `s390x`, etc. You can find more information